mochoabuilds/-cognition-/README.md

 # LEADING QUESTIONS

 * Teach machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971?
-* How could we underpin modern tools for neighborhood shops with a public log of all queries run on video stream data?  ("thus the watchers themselves are watched")
 * Branching object persistence models across multiple cameras
 * Better understanding the front-back orientation of human limbs due to clothing, lighting, background
 * Lowering processing power bills by bridging the edge-cloud barrier